 Our director education program assists Board members in fulfilling their responsibilities.
-To facilitate integration into their roles, the Corporate Governance, Nominating and Sustainability Committee working with Management provides an orientation program for new directors.
-The director orientation program is designed to familiarize new directors with the Company's history, mission, vision, precepts, strategic plan, business, senior leadership, risk management matters, Corporate Governance Guidelines, Code of Conduct and Ethics, Insider Trading Policy and other key policies and practices.
+To facilitate integration into their roles, the Governance Committee working with management provides an orientation program for new directors.
+The director orientation program is designed to familiarize new directors with the Company's history, mission, vision, precepts, strategic plan, business, senior leadership, risk management and compliance matters, Corporate Governance Guidelines, Code of Conduct and Ethics, Insider Trading Policy and other key policies and practices.
 The orientation program is delivered via in-person session(s) through a comprehensive review of background materials and senior management briefings.

 Continuing education is provided through presentations from senior management and from third-party subject matter experts on subjects that are relevant to our business and operations.
 These presentations may occur as part of regular meetings of the board and/or its committees.
-In 2023, directors were provided with education on subjects including the following: evolving dynamics of banking and industry trends; 2023 proxy season learnings including key trends on governance, compensation, and sustainability; regulatory and supervision impact of crossing the \$10 billion in assets threshold; diversity, equity and inclusion; and key laws, regulations, and supervisory requirements applicable to the Company and its subsidiaries.
+In 2024, directors were provided with education on subjects including the following: state of banking and industry trends; climate risks and opportunities for banks; understanding and protecting against the risks of generative AI; and key laws, regulations, and supervisory requirements applicable to the Company and its subsidiaries